Wilbur is an award-winning Gadigal (Sydney) based pianist and composer who makes contemporary improvised music.

-Wilbur’s musical influences span from pianists Craig Taborn, Kris Davis, Brad Mehldau, and Kit Downes, through to classical composers such as Sofia Gubaidulina, Elliot Carter and Bela Bartok.
+Wilbur’s musical influences span from pianists Craig Taborn, Aaron Parks, and Kit Downes, through to classical composers such as Sofia Gubaidulina, Elliot Carter, and Bela Bartok.
 These influences inform Wilbur’s distinctive sound and unique compositional voice.

 Wilbur has been presented with numerous honours and awards.
-Most recently he was awarded the 2019 Dankworth Jazz Composition Award for Small Ensemble, and was selected as a semi-finalist in the Riga Jazz Stage jazz piano competition.
-Other awards include the prestigious Australia Council for the Arts Career Development Award, the Leverhulme Trust Postgraduate Scholarship, the Tait Memorial Trust Award, the Boulton Memorial Fund Scholarship, the Rose Mandelbaum Scholarship in Music, the BBM Youth Support Award for Music and the Anthony and Sharon Lee Foundation Jazz Scholarship.
+Most recently, he was selected as a finalist in the 2021 National Jazz Awards.
+In 2019, he was awarded the Dankworth Jazz Composition Award for Small Ensemble, and was selected as a semi-finalist in the Riga Jazz Stage jazz piano competition.
+Other awards include the prestigious Australia Council for the Arts Career Development Award, the Leverhulme Trust Postgraduate Scholarship, the Tait Memorial Trust Award, the BBM Youth Support Award for Music and the Anthony and Sharon Lee Foundation Jazz Scholarship.

 "I was immediately struck by Wilbur's exceptional technical facility, as well as his singular and personal voice on his instrument" – Kit Downes